saltyorg/docs/docs/sandbox/apps/tdarr.md

 ## What is it?

-[Tdarr](https://tdarr.io/){: target=_blank rel="noopener noreferrer" } is a popular and feature rich Open Source administration and development platform for PostgreSQL.
+[Tdarr](https://tdarr.io/){: target=_blank rel="noopener noreferrer" } is a cross-platform conditional based transcoding application for automating media library transcode/remux management in order to process your media files as required.
+For example, you can set rules for the required codecs, containers, languages etc that your media should have which helps keeps things organized and can increase compatability with your devices.
+A common use for Tdarr is to simply convert video files from h264 to h265 (hevc), saving 40%-50% in size.

 !!!info
     By default, the role is protected behind your Authelia/SSO middleware.